ho-nl/docker-development-box/README.md

 - [./hitch/\*.localhost.reachdigital.io.pem](./hitch/*.localhost.reachdigital.io.pem)
 - Open keychain.app, add this file (you can drag and drop files in the keychain app).
-- Open certificate and trust the certificate.
+- Open certificate and trust the certificate (do this by right clicking on the entry, choosing 'Get Info', and choose 'Always trust' under the 'Trust' section)

 You are now done with the global installation 🎉